wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-variables.md

 |[Remove-AzureAutomationVariable](http://msdn.microsoft.com/zh-cn/library/dn913775.aspx)|Removes an existing variable.|
 |[Set-AzureAutomationVariable](http://msdn.microsoft.com/zh-cn/library/dn913767.aspx)|Sets the value for an existing variable.|

 The workflow activities in the following table are used to access Automation variables in a runbook.
-They are only available for use in a runbook  or DSC configuration,  and do not ship as part of the Azure PowerShell module.
+They are only available for use in a runbook  or DSC configuration , and do not ship as part of the Azure PowerShell module.

 |Workflow Activities|Description|
 |:---|:---|
 |Get-AutomationVariable|Retrieves the value of an existing variable.|
 |Set-AutomationVariable|Sets the value for an existing variable.|

->[AZURE.NOTE] You should avoid using variables in the -Name parameter of **Get-AutomationVariable**  in a runbook  or DSC configuration  since this can complicate discovering dependencies between runbooks  or DSC configuration,  and Automation variables at design time.
+>[AZURE.NOTE] You should avoid using variables in the -Name parameter of **Get-AutomationVariable**  in a runbook  or DSC configuration  since this can complicate discovering dependencies between runbooks  or DSC configuration , and Automation variables at design time.

 ## Creating a new Automation variable